nanthasnk/Glassdoor-Jobs-Salary-Prediction/README.md

  - **After HyperParameter Tuning Random Forest**: MAE ~ 22K

  # Productionization
- In this step, Flask API endpoint was built and hosted on a local webserver.
-The API endpoint takes a request with a list of values from a job listing and returns an estimated salary.
+ In this step, a web application is built using Streamlit API and hosted on Heroku platform.
+The web application provides users options to choose values from a job listing and returns an estimated salary.

  # Conclusion
- An end-to-end machine learning project for predicting the Salary for Data Scientist Job was developed starting from the collection of data, data cleaning, exploratory data analysis, model building, model deployment.
+ An end-to-end machine learning project for predicting the Salary for Data Scientist Job was developed starting from the collection of data, data cleaning, exploratory data analysis, model building and model deployment.